 Blog on 1Password Blog

-Social logins like ‘Sign in with Google’ make life more convenient.
+Social logins like ‘Sign in with Google’ make life more convenient for employees.
 Employees no longer need to remember numerous passwords, and IT teams can reduce the risk of reused credentials.
-Nonetheless, there can be a security cost to this method of authentication.A major airline website got hacked, and millions of emails and passwords have been dumped online.
-Unfortunately, this can easily impact your company’s IT infrastructure.
-1Password’s 2025 Annual Report found that 27% of employees have used the same passwords for both their work and personal accounts.
-Bad actors are aware of this; a well-known technique to compromise user accounts is to take usernames and passwords from a breached website and try them out elsewhere.
-One potential solution to this problem are social logins, like “Login with Google,” which mean that users don’t have to create new usernames and passwords when signing up with websites and applications.
-Most social logins use a technology called OpenID Connect, or OIDC.
-OIDC
+But there are several security risks.
+1Password’s recent Annual Report found that 27% of employees have used the same passwords for both their work and personal accounts.
+Bad actors are aware of this; a well-known technique to compromise user accounts is to take usernames and passwords from a breached website and try them elsewhere.
+One potential solution to this problem are social logins, like “Login with Google,” which allow users to use their Google username and password to login to other websites.
+This means that they don’t have to create new usernames and passwords for every new website and application they sign up for.
+Social logins use a technology called OpenID Connect, or OIDC.
+OIDC utilizes a special protocol by which the application delegates authentication to another provider (in th

 記事のアイキャッチ画像